-This method has been designed to search for the IMF and model variant that gives a better fit with Tycho-2 data in the region of low latitudes $|b| \leq 10^{\circ}$ .
+This method was designed to search for the IMF and model variant that gives a better fit with Tycho-2 data in the region of low latitudes $|b| \leq 10^{\circ}$ .
 As mentioned, we are searching for the IMF that best fits the Cepheids but also the full thin disc population.
-The Galactic plane has been selected because, as known, the youngest population, and thus the Classical Cepheids, are well concentrated in this region.
-The reduced likelihood for Poisson statistics has been selected to undertake this work as it is described in \cite{Bienayme1987}.
-The absolute value of this likelihood has to be understood as a good distance estimator to evaluate the differences between the simulations and the observations in terms of star counts.
-As pointed out in \cite{Bienayme1987} this method avoids the bias introduced by the chi-square fit at least for small numbers.
+The Galactic plane was selected because, as known, the youngest population, and thus classical Cepheids, are well concentrated in this region.
+The reduced likelihood for Poisson statistics has been selected to undertake this work as described in \cite{Bienayme1987}.
+The absolute value of this likelihood needs to be understood as a good distance estimator to evaluate the differences between the simulations and the observations in terms of star counts.
+As pointed out in \cite{Bienayme1987}, this method avoids the bias introduced by the chi-square fit, at least for small numbers.

-For each model variant (figure \ref{variants}) a distance is computed between simulated and observed star counts taking the absolute value of the following expression:
+For each model variant (Figure \ref{variants}), a distance is computed between simulated and observed star counts, taking the absolute value of the following expression:

 where $L_r$ is the reduced likelihood for a Poisson statistics (\citealt{Kendall1973,Bienayme1987}) and $q_i$ and $f_i$ the number of stars in the data and the model respectively. $R_i$ is defined as the quotient between both ($R_i = f_i / q_i$).
 This reduced likelihood becomes zero when the simulation and the observations have the same number of stars in each bin, and $L_r=0$ is its maximum value. $|L_r|$ can be understood as a metric for the distance between simulations and observations in terms of star counts in a 2D grid.
-As smaller the value of $|L_r|$ closer is the simulated to the observational data.
+The smaller the value of $|L_r|$, the closer the simulated data is to the observational data.

-This reduced likelihood is applied to the one-dimensional colour $(B-V)_T$ distribution (1D plots like the ones used in \citealt{Czekaj2014}) and to the two-dimensional case of the colour-magnitude diagram distribution (hereafter CMD) used in \cite{Robin2014}.
+This reduced likelihood is applied to the 1D colour $(B-V)_T$ distribution (1D plots like the ones used in \citealt{Czekaj2014}) and to the 2D case of the colour-magnitude diagram distribution (hereafter CMD) used in \cite{Robin2014}.

-\subsection{The probabilistic bayesian approach}
+\subsection{The probabilistic Bayesian approach}

-This third evaluation method has been developed to simultaneously use, in a bayesian probabilistic approach, data from both Cepheids and all stellar populations found in the disc.
-It would also be applicable to the full sky star count distribution.
+This third evaluation method has been developed to simultaneously use, in a Bayesian probabilistic approach, data from both Cepheids and all stellar populations found in the disc.
+It is also applicable to the full sky star count distribution.